syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 </tbody>
 </table>

-Usage: we can able to get the index of any column by passing its field name as paramter.
+Usage: we can able to get the index of any column by passing its field name as parameter.

 #### Example